-Note that a right pointer symbol (as shown in the left view) appears to the left of certain fields.
+Note that a right pointer symbol appears to the left of certain fields.
 This pointer indicates that a sub-menu can be launched from this field.
 A sub-menu contains additional options for a field parameter.
-To call up a submenu, simply move the highlight to the field and press <Enter>.
+To call up a sub-menu, simply move the selection to the field and press <Enter>.
 The sub-menu will then immediately appear.
 Use the legend keys to enter values and move from field to field within a sub-menu just as you would within a menu.
-Use the <Esc>key to return to the main menu.
+Use the <Esc> key to return to the main menu.

 Take some time to familiarize yourself with each of the legend keys and their corresponding functions.
-Practice navigating through the various menus and submenus.
+Practice navigating through the various menus and sub-menus.
 If you accidentally make unwanted changes to any of the fields, use the set default hot key <F5>.
 While moving around through the Setup program, note that explanations appear in the Item Specific Help window located to the right of each menu.
-This window displays the help text for the currently highlighted field.
+This window displays the help text for the currently selected field.